 Pros of Manual Bidding

-- This bidding gives unlimited control.
+- This bidding gives complete control to its users.

 - Audience bid adjustment allows for precise message mapping.